MicrosoftDocs/entra-docs/docs/fundamentals/custom-security-attributes-add.md

 1. Click the attribute set that includes the custom security attribute you want to edit.

-1. In the list of custom security attributes, click the ellipsis for the custom security attribute you want to edit and then click **Edit attribute**.
+1. In the list of custom security attributes, click the ellipsis for the custom security attribute you want to edit, and then select **Edit attribute**.

 1. Edit the properties that are enabled.